kgali21/orbis-systems-FE/README.md

     Displayed a matching tweets in a scroll-able container so that the amount of tweets wont affect the page itself.

 ● When a new tweet comes in, it should automatically be added without having to refresh the page.
     Once every 2 minutes a fetch is called through, an update action which then returns a new fetch of the data that exists in Redux state using a selector and then sending through a reducer.
 Used useInterval to set the timer, which allows me to re-render the page or entire component.
+I went with 2 minutes auto refresh because it allows me to not get rated limited per hour, and makes 150 calls per hour.

 ● The user should be able to later add/remove symbols as well.
 If a user deletes a symbol,the matching tweets should also disappear.
     The user can add and remove a symbol by typing the symbol into a form text box.
 I decided to remove the entire card, mainly because if they want to delete a symbol and the associated messages, they probably wont need either separately.